 Note the IRS Form 990 asks whether the nonprofit has such a policy as well as how the organization manages and determines board members who have a conflict of interest.
-This policy is all too important as conflicts of interest that are not successfully, ethically managed can result in “intermediate sanctions” against both the organization and the individual with the conflicts.
+This policy is all too important as conflicts of interest that are not successfully and ethically managed can result in “intermediate sanctions” against both the organization and the individual with the conflicts.

 A document retention policy doesn’t mean that EVERY piece of paper and digital report should be kept for a specific duration.
 But, consider if a document is unknowingly tossed by a nonprofit employee and is later needed in a legal matter.
 That can cause irrevocable damage.
-So, ensure all board members, staffers, and volunteers are trained have a copy of the document retention policy which should clarify what types of documents should be retained, how they should be filed, and for what duration.
+So, ensure all board members, staffers, and volunteers are trained and have a copy of the document retention policy, which should clarify what types of documents should be retained, how they should be filed, and for what duration.
 This policy should also outline proper deletion/destruction techniques.

 Financial Policies and Procedures

-This document specifically addresses guidelines for making financial decisions, reporting financial status of the organization, managing funds, and developing financial goals.
-The financial management policies and procedures should also outline the budgeting process, investments reporting, what accounts may be maintained by the nonprofit, and when scheduled auditing will take place.
+This document specifically addresses guidelines for making financial decisions, reporting the financial status of the organization, managing funds, and developing financial goals.
+The financial management policies and procedures should also outline the budgeting process, investment reporting, what accounts may be maintained by the nonprofit, and when scheduled auditing will take place.

-Gift acceptance is yet another policy the IRS considers to be a best practice for any tax exempt nonprofit and the gift acceptance policy can help set acceptance policies for both donors and the board/staffers.
+Gift acceptance is yet another policy the IRS considers to be a best practice for any tax-exempt nonprofit, and the gift acceptance policy can help set acceptance policies for both donors and the board/staffers.
 There is no federal legal requirement, but this policy does allow you to check “Yes” on Form 990.
 If well-written and applied across the organization, the policy can help the organization to kindly reject a non-cash gift that can carry extraneous liabilities and obligations the organization is not readily able to manage.

 One way a Board of Directors can fulfill their fiduciary responsibility to the organization is through investing assets to further the nonprofit’s goals.
 But, before investment vehicles are invested in, the organization should have an investment policy in place to define who is accountable for the investment decisions.
-The policy should also offer guidance on activities of growing/protecting the investments, earning interest, and maintain access to cash if necessary.
+The policy should also offer guidance on activities of growing/protecting the investments, earning interest, and maintaining access to cash if necessary.
 Many organizations hire a professional financial advisor or investment manager to implement investments and offer advice.
 This person’s role can be accounted for in the investment policy.

 Nonprofits, along with all corporations, are prohibited from retaliating against employees who call out, draw attention to, or “blow the whistle” against employer practices.
 A whistleblower policy should set a process for complaints to be addressed and include protection for whistleblowers.
 Ultimately this policy can help insulate your organization from the risk of state and federal law violation and encourage sound, swift responses of investigation and solutions to complaints.
 Don’t just take it from me, the IRS also considers this an incredibly helpful policy: